 This form is for bookings only - you can not use it to check availability.
-Here is why Features Remote/isolated Association member Large groups OK Western style toilet English speaking Has email contact IDR 450,000+ Good phone signal Sandy Beach Has own speedboat Has private bungalows Has ensuite bathroom/toilet Details
+Here is why Features Remote/isolated Large groups OK Western style toilet Mangroves Has email contact IDR 450,000+ Good phone signal Sandy Beach Has own speedboat Has private bungalows Has ensuite bathroom/toilet Kayak (local use only) Details

 Piaynemo Homestay is a large and sometimes very busy homestay in the heart of Pulau Piaynemo’s fabulous karst seascape.

 Three over water bungalows are available at Piaynemo, two of which are private VIP bungalows which have ensuite bathrooms with western style toilets and showers.
 The VIP bungalows are equipped with double beds with pillows, bolsters, sheets, blankets and mosquito nets.
 An extra two floor mattresses can be provided for families.
 Each private bungalow has a verandah with a small table, wooden chairs and a fine view across the bay to the jungled heights of the karst hills opposite the homestay.

 A large four roomed bungalow with a well equipped common area is also available.
 Each room sleeps two in mattresses on the floor with the usual mosquito net and bedding.
 The building is solidly constructed and nicely finished, featuring much use of lacquered sago palm stems and has a great view westward toward the mouth of the bay.
 The large common area is well appointed with big tables and a variety of seating options.
 All Piaynemo Homestay rooms have light switches and power outlets.